IP scanners are an essential tool to help you monitor your network for new devices.

 The Site24x7 system is all based in the Cloud except for an agent, which needs to be installed on a server connected to the enrolled network.
 The agent is a data collector and uploads statistics to the Site24x7 server for processing.
 It also acts as an SNMP manager.
 The Simple Network Management Protocol (SNMP) is widely implemented and all network devices are shipped with an SNMP agent pre-installed on them.
 The agent constantly scans the device and compiles a report, called a Management Information Base (MIB).
 The MIB only gets sent out unless it is requested and it is the role of the SNMP Manager to issue that request.

 The request that the Site24x7 data collector issues is sent as a broadcast, which is received by all devices on the network.
-Thus, the data collector doesn’t need to know the addresses of the devices in order to collect information – it learns the IP address and MAC address of each device from the MIBs that come back.
+Thus, the data collector doesn’t need to know the addresses of the devices to collect information – it learns the IP address and MAC address of each device from the MIBs that come back.

 The Site24x7 Network Monitor interprets the attribute information in the MIBs into an inventory.
 The status information gets displayed on the dashboard as live performance data.
 The Site24x7 Network Monitor also generates a network topology map based on the network inventory.